 See an English translation of the Gyokuon Hoso`s text here: http://www.japanorama.com/surrendr.html

 Since in Japan it is rare to encounter such a debate, let alone participate in one, I thought I would join in, if not for anything else, than just to hear what this group`s positions were.
-When I started out saying that I couldnt understand why they would be so concerned about what was aid of the former Prime Minister, who had led Japan down the road to TOTAL DESTRUCTION and also put the life of the Emperor in great danger (and into the hands of the enemy).
+When I started out saying that I couldn`t understand why they would be so concerned about what was said of the former Prime Minister, a man had led Japan down the road to TOTAL DESTRUCTION and also put the life of the Emperor in great danger (and into the hands of the enemy).
 Suddenly, a great transformation in mood took place.
-A signal must have been given, because I was very quicky completely surrounded, ringed in by men of various ages who proceeded to shout at me, so loudly that their arteries seemed about to burst- WE WONT FORGIVE YOU FOR HIROSHIMA ( Hiroshima yurusanai !!).
+A signal must have been given, because I was very quickly completely surrounded, ringed in by men of various ages who proceeded to shout at me, so loudly that their arteries seemed about to burst- WE WONT FORGIVE YOU FOR HIROSHIMA ( Hiroshima yurusanai !!).

-I stayed as STILL as possible, making sure that I didnt touch any of them (that might have really set them off), and tried to ZEN OUT, but they just went on and on and in fact their numbers grew.
-Then, lieka DEUS EX MACHINA ,a man in a black suit, in a manner not unlike that of a concierge at a fine hotel, suddenly broke into the circle, and whisked me away with a big smile saying- lets get away from here.
+I stayed as STILL as possible, making sure that I didn`t touch any of them (that might have really set them off), and tried to ZEN OUT, but they just went on and on, and in fact their numbers grew.
+Then, like a DEUS EX MACHINA, a man in a black suit, in a manner not unlike that of a concierge at a fine hotel, suddenly broke into the circle and whisked me away with a big smile saying- “Lets get away from here”.
 He was a plainclothes policeman and he proceeded to apologize for what had happened and said that it looked like I had become THE SYMBOL OF AMERICA for those people (the activists).
-It was at this moment, that the old man that I mentioned before snuck up and snapped at me, telling me to get out of the country.
+It was at that moment, that the old man I mentioned before snuck up and snapped at me, telling me to get out of the country.

 The Procession of anti-Yasukuni Shrine, anti- Emperor System ( among other things) demonstrators was scheduled to begin at 4pm.
 The riot police had already taken up positions along the designated route.
-At the point where the demonstrators would be closest to the shrine, nationalists, determined to defend the honor of the shrine, had also gathered in force, literally kicking away traffic cones that the police were setting up to control pedestrian traffic( the police eventually gave up doing this, letting the rightists have their way).
+At the point where the demonstrators would be closest to the shrine, nationalists, determined to defend its honor, had also gathered in force, literally kicking away traffic cones that the police were setting up to control pedestrian traffic( the police eventually gave up doing this, letting the rightists have their way).

-After turning the corner which brought the demonstrators to the closest point they would get to the shrine , things started to get out of hand and more and more counter-demonstators rushed at the marchers.
-When the procession turned right and crossed a narrow bridge TOTAL CHAOS ensued- rightists , leftists, police , tourists all merged- and some people were knocked down, or had their noses bloodied, though no one seemed to have gotten seriously injured.
+After turning the corner which brought the demonstrators to the closest point they would get to the shrine , things started to get out of hand and more and more counter-demonstrators rushed at the marchers.
+When the procession turned right and crossed a narrow bridge TOTAL CHAOS ensued- rightists , leftists, police , tourists… all merged- and some people were knocked down, or had their noses bloodied – though no one seemed to have gotten seriously injured.
 I climbed up on a railing for a better view and tried to take some pictures.
-It was so crowded that it was nearly impossible to move, but when I took my eye off the camera viewfinder I recognized one of my tormentors from early in the day glaring at me.
+It was so crowded that it was nearly impossible to move, but when I took my eye off the camera viewfinder I recognized one of my tormentors from earlier in the day glaring at me.
 When our eyes met, he rushed me, growling with fury and pulled me down from off the rail.
 We grappled for a second before he grabbed my camera and started to make off with it.
-I called out to him (I cant recall exactly what I said), and he dropped my camera to the ground.
-He turned around and stopped ,shook my hand as I approached him, and indicated where he had dropped it.
+I called out to him (I can’t recall exactly what I said), and he dropped my camera to the ground.
+He turned around and stopped, shook my hand as I approached him, and indicated where he had dropped it.

 The more I think about it, the more that thought rang true.
-The surge of primieval energy, the cathartic release of a years worth of tension, the bloody noses, and noise and exhaustion……it was just another Japanese Matsuri.
-And all those of us who experienced it were completely SPENT……until NEXT YEAR !
+The surge of primeval energy, the cathartic release of a years worth of tension, the bloody noses, noise and exhaustion……it was just another Japanese Matsuri.
+And all those of us who experienced it will be completely SPENT…until NEXT YEAR !

 And though I WILL be back again to take everything in, I will surely think twice before opening my mouth!